 Hjördis was also being kept busy.
 Six weeks after her birdshot scare she was back in social circulation at a dinner-dance thrown by Jimmy Stewart, but not yet out of the wars… In February she turned up on the set of ‘The Moon Is Blue’ wearing a plaster cast, after breaking her foot in a fall at Charles K. Feldman’s house.
 In later years, Hjördis and plaster casts would become regular acquaintances.

-In late March, David and Hjördis sailed for Southampton on the Queen Elizabeth and were in London for the coronation of the other Queen Elizabeth (the Queen) on 2 June.
-Gerard Garrett mentions in his book ‘The Films of David Niven’ that David waived his fee for the ‘The Love Lottery’ movie in order to be in town for the event.
-The Nivens had the pleasure of watching with their friends the Bogarts. (‘The Love Lottery’ was filmed at Ealing studios, London, and Lake Como, Italy, in April and May 1953).
+In late March, David and Hjördis sailed for Southampton on the Queen Elizabeth to be in London for the coronation of the other Queen Elizabeth (the Queen) on 2 June.
+Gerard Garrett mentions in ‘The Films of David Niven’ that David waived his fee for the ‘The Love Lottery’ movie in order to be in town for the event.
+The Nivens had the pleasure of watching the procession with their friends the Bogarts. (‘The Love Lottery’ was filmed at Ealing studios, London, and Lake Como, Italy, in April and May 1953).
 As with many of her European trips, Hjördis took the opportunity to visit her sisters and brother in Sweden while David was filming.

-The coronation inspired a get-rich-quick scheme from Hjördis, which tickled David’s sense of humour: “She came up with a perfectly marvelous idea for a doll, a Queen Elizabeth doll.
+The coronation inspired a get-rich-quick scheme, which tickled David’s sense of humour: “Hjördis came up with a perfectly marvelous idea for a doll, a Queen Elizabeth doll.
 What fun it would be for everyone to be able to dress and undress the Queen of England.
 But she had to get permission from Buckingham Palace.
 Somehow they didn’t quite go for that idea.”

 So, no Elizabeth II doll, but in July 1954 Hjördis did have a brush with English royalty, when Prince Philip spotted David at a palace garden party and strolled over to say hello.
 David was already an acquaintance, but realised that the prince had never met Hjördis.
 His hasty introduction was unique: “Hjördis, may I present Philip Prince…”